LucasJJulien/PerfectDesign/README.md

 ```

 > [!IMPORTANT]
-> Individual aspects and minified CSS are only available for the stable release of PerfectDesign.
+> Individual aspects are only available for the stable release of PerfectDesign.

 ### Importing individual aspects
 In a general sense, PerfectDesign can be separated into three sections - all of which can be individually imported if you require only a fraction of what PerfectDesign provides.